-Job outlook Computer Software Engineer in Kitchener–Waterloo–Barrie Region
+Job prospects Computer Software Engineer in the Kitchener–Waterloo–Barrie Region

-Job opportunities for Software engineers and designers (NOC 2173) are good in Kitchener–Waterloo–Barrie Region over the next 3 years.
-This job outlook is also applicable to people working as a computer software engineer.
+Explore current and future job prospects for Software engineers and designers in the Kitchener–Waterloo–Barrie Region.
+These trends also apply to people working as a computer software engineer.

 The following factors contributed to this outlook: